hiremathp1/sitemapgen/README.md

-# Lumos Learning - Sitemap Generator .
+# LUMOS LEARNING - Sitempa tool
 Description: A simple sitemap generator that takes any url as a input and outputs a json.
-Developed by Panchakshari Hiremath fron Oct 27th to Dec 22nd 2020 (copyrights reseverd by Lumos Learning).

 ![Overview](/graph.png "Architeture") *Overview*
 ![Overview](/algo.png "Architeture") *Overview*